 V caps are ceramic tiles' And the reason they're called V caps is evident.
 They're shaped like a V!

-They cover the front edge of the countertop, and extend an inch or two onto the surface.
+They cover the front edge of kitchen counter tops and extend an inch or two onto the surface.

-If you are using V caps for your countertop edging, first spread thinset on the edge of the countertop. then back butter the inside bottom edge of your v cap tile.
-Embed the v cap in the thinset at the edge of your countertop.
+Spread the Thinset on the edge of the countertop.
+And then back butter the inside bottom edge of your V cap tile.
+And Embed it into the Thinset at the edge of your countertop.

 V cap countertop tile often varies in size from your main countertop tile.
-If this is the case, center your v cap between the grout joints. and the slight difference in grout line sizes will not be apparent.
+If this is the case, center your v cap between the grout joints.
+And the slight difference in grout line sizes will not be apparent.

 If your v cap countertop tile extends below the edge of your countertop base, use your finger behind the open gap, at the bottom edge to keep the grout in place.

-If you plan to paint, stain or coat your wood with polyurethane, you should do so before you install your wood molding and touch it up later if needed.
+If you plan to paint, stain or coat your wood with polyurethane, you should do so before you install your wood countertop trim.
+You can alway's touch it up later if needed.

-To begin your bullnose edging installation, you would first cut the bullnose tiles to fit the width of the edge of countertop.
-Starting at the inside corner, and keeping the bullnose tiles flush with the top of the cement backerboard on the countertop surface.
+To begin your bullnose edging installation, you would first measure and cut the bullnose tiles to fit the width of the edge of the countertop.
+To cut bullnose tiles use a wet saw.

 Mix up a batch of Thinset tile adhesive.
 Spread Thinset on the